 We choose to list our ingredients using Option #1 because for one, we believe it’s easier to understand, so you know that we aren't hiding anything and two, we trust that you know that the lye we use as a raw ingredient is no longer present in the finished product.

 Now in most soaps, you’ll also see some sort of Fragrance listed.
 We know synthetic fragrances are bad so it can be scary to see that in an ingredient listing.
 Our “fragrances” are all essential oils and natural botanical extracts.
 However, unless we were to list each essential oil and botanical extract in our ingredients listing, we legally have to call it “fragrance.”
-We will NEVER use synthetic fragrances, but we always do our best to comply with the Federal Trade Commission and Food and Drug Administration’s Fair Packaging and Labeling Act.
+We don't use synthetic fragrances, but we always do our best to comply with the Federal Trade Commission and Food and Drug Administration’s Fair Packaging and Labeling Act.